-What Makes Head-On Crashes Different
+What Makes Head-On Crashes Different?

-Why Head-On Collisions Are So Devastating
+Why are Head-On Collisions So Devastating?

 Head-on collisions fundamentally differ from other traffic accidents because of the physics involved.
 When two vehicles traveling toward each other collide, the impact force combines both vehicles’ speeds.
 If two cars are each traveling 40 mph, the collision impact is equivalent to hitting a wall at 80 mph.